 Student loans and credit cards are two of the most widely held types of debt—and two of the most difficult to repay.
 Focusing on one debt at a time is the most effective way to pay off multiple debts.
 Using this strategy, you'll make big, lump-sum payments to just one specific debt and minimum payments on all the others.
-Figuring out whether to pay off student loans or credit cards first can be tough.
+However, figuring out whether to pay off student loan debt or credit card debt first can be tough.

 Before you work toward aggressively paying off either type of debt, make sure you're current on the payments on all your accounts.
 It doesn't benefit you to completely ignore payments on one debt so you can pay off the other.
 Not only will falling behind hurt your credit score, but it will also make it more difficult to catch up and pay off your account.